 Show your support of the NIRS and report a fire incident.

-Research is an important part of the work that strives to guide program development, delivery of programs and services to reduce fires, injury, and deaths.
+Research and data collection through the National Incident Reporting System (NIRS) are important parts of the work that guides program development, delivery of programs and services to reduce fires, injury, and deaths.
 Memorandums of Understanding (MOU) formulate working relationships between like organizations with our newly formulated our organization.

 The premise is of co-operation and collaboration for ongoing research initiatives, specifically related to health, fire and life safety in Indigenous communities.
 Others can offer important insights.

-Through MOUs, each party can create opportunities that will foster a collaborative relationship adding value to our missing, including:
+Through MOUs, each party can create opportunities that will foster a collaborative relationship adding value to our mission, including: